From handshakes to kissing babies, virus upends campaigning

 While coronavirus concerns have been building as new cases crop up daily and as Democrats criticize President Donald Trump for what they consider a lackluster response, Tuesday marked the first moment the issue affected the campaigns in a substantive way.
 Both Biden and Sanders decided to cancel planned election-night rallies in Ohio at the advice of local health officials.

-And so Biden, — who won at least four of the six states voting — delivered a victory speech to a crowd almost entirely composed of media and dozens of staffers who had wandered over from headquarters.
+And so Biden — who won at least four of the six states voting Tuesday — delivered a victory speech to a crowd almost entirely composed of media and dozens of staffers who had wandered over from headquarters.
 It was hardly the big celebration Biden had hoped for on one of the biggest nights of his 2020 campaign.

 It’s not the first time a major national crisis has upended the contours of a presidential race.
-During the 2008 campaign, as the economy was in freefall, Republican nominee John McCain returned to Washington to work on the congressional response to the crisis in an effort to revive his flagging campaign.
+During the 2008 campaign, as the economy was in free fall, Republican nominee John McCain returned to Washington to work on the congressional response to the crisis in an effort to revive his flagging campaign.

 Steve Schmidt, McCain’s top adviser, has said the coronavirus crisis could be particularly problematic for Sanders — and for Trump.